koobzaar/lol-skins/README.md

 Follow the installation instructions provided with these tools to successfully implement the skins.

-## Duplicated chromas colors
+## Duplicated or imprecise chromas colors
 > [!IMPORTANT]\
 > Please notice that Riot Games doesn't have an endpoint to get the chromas names.
 Therefore, we created a tool to calculate an approximation to match the color.
-So some skins might have duplicated colors - but they're different.
+So some skins might have duplicated colors or a slightly mismatch.

 ## Are you a developer?